saba-nida/CODSOFT/README.md

-# Landing page using html and css
+# Landing page using html and css.

-I have completed level 1 of web development internship offered by CODSOFT .
-This repository consists of TASK 1 which is a landing page.
-I have also uploaded necessary images required to view the page.
+It is a landing page for astrology website. developed using  html and css.